Chinese Massacre Cove: Cultural influence

 Deep Creek, a fictionalized account of the massacre and its aftermath written by William Howarth and Anne Matthews under the pen name "Dana Hand" was published in 2010.
 It was selected by The Washington Post as one of the best novels of 2010.

 Two episodes of the television show Ghost Mine, first aired in October 2013, covered the investigation of paranormal activity at Chinese Massacre Cove.

 Peter Ludwin wrote and published a collection of poetry in 2016, Gone to Gold Mountain.
 He states he was inspired after reading Massacred for Gold, the 2009 book by R. Gregory Nokes.

-In 2016, the Oregon Historical Society and Oregon Public Broadcasting produced a 27-minute documentary Massacre At Hells Canyon.
+In 2016, the Oregon Historical Society and Oregon Public Broadcasting produced a 27-minute documentary Massacre at Hells Canyon.

-The television show Leverage aired an episode on Jan.1, 2012 called The Gold Job using the story of the Snake River Massacre as the back story for their con.
+The television show Leverage aired an episode on January 1, 2012, called "The Gold Job" using the story of the Snake River Massacre as the back story for their confidence game.